by Arin Siriamonthep

 Grace's additional acting education includes Prague Film School, Stella Adler Studio of Acting, and Upright Citizens Brigade NYC.

-After college, Grace moved to New York City and has since made notable appearances in TV shows & films such as “Succession”, "And Just Like That," "The Blacklist," "The Watcher," and more.
-They are best known for starring as the love interest of singer Zayn Malik in his music video for "Love Like This".
+After college, Grace moved to New York City and has since made notable appearances in TV, film, and new media such as shows like Succession, And Just Like That, The Blacklist, The Watcher, and more.
+They also starred as the love interest in the singer Zayn Malik’s music video for "Love Like This".

 As a filmmaker, Grace is credited as a director, videographer, editor, and art director.

-Additionally, Grace is the lead singer-songwriter for the genre-bending band Chanpan who, since their conception busking in NYC's Chinatown in October 2022, have been mentioned in The New York Times' T Magazine and hailed by Vogue as "a very cool New York Band".
-In autumn of 2024, Chanpan toured the US as an opening act for political japanese punk artist Haru Nemuri.
+Additionally, Grace is the lead singer-songwriter for the genre-bending band Chanpan who, since their conception busking in NYC's Chinatown in October 2022, have been named “The Riot Grrrls of 2025” by Numero Tokyo Magazine, hailed by Vogue as "a very cool New York Band", and donned the cover of Local Wolves’ “Visionary” issue.

 Most importantly, Grace is a passionate advocate for the Kachin people of northern Myanmar, their ethnic group.
 Through their art and advocacy, Grace strives to raise awareness of the civil unrest and injustices faced by ethnic minorities worldwide.